ogoodman/icegrid-starter/readme.txt

 This project shows how to develop and deploy an IceGrid application.

-There are two environments, a development environment hosted by Vagrant, and a local production-like environment.
+There are two environments, a development environment managed by Vagrant, and a local production-like environment.

 Development